4d/docs/docs/FormObjects/checkbox_overview.md

 ### Rounded Bevel

-The Rounded Bevel check box style is nearly identical to the [Bevel](#bevel) style except, depending on the OS, the corners of the button may be rounded.
-As with the Bevel style, the Rounded Bevel style combines the appearance of the [Regular](#regular) style with the [Toolbar](#toolbar) style's behavior.
+The Rounded Bevel check box button style is nearly identical to the [Bevel](#bevel) button style except, depending on the OS, the corners of the button may be rounded.
+As with the Bevel button style, the Rounded Bevel button style combines the appearance of the [Regular](#regular) button style with the [Toolbar Button](#toolbar-button) button style's behavior.

-The Rounded Bevel style has a light gray background with a title.
+The Rounded Bevel button style has a light gray background with a title.
 It is usually associated with a [4-state picture](properties_TextAndPicture.md#number-of-states).

 Example on macOS:

   ![](assets/en/FormObjects/checkbox_roundedbevel_mac.png)

-> on Windows, the Rounded Bevel style is identical to the [Bevel](#bevel) style.
+> On Windows, the Rounded Bevel button style is identical to the [Bevel](#bevel) button style.

 #### JSON Example: